QueensGambit/CrazyAra/README.md

 # CrazyAra-MCTS
-Port of the CrazyAra written in Python to C++
+CrazyAra written in C++ based on the Python version

 ### Steps to compile